 - The recipient of spousal support has an obligation to use their best efforts to become economically self-sufficient as long as it is practical to do so.
 If they do not, it is possible to allocate an income to them and thus accordingly decrease the amount of spousal support.

 - The payor of spousal support cannot quit a job or become voluntarily under-employed to avoid paying spousal support.
-Spousal support is paid based on the realistic potential to earn income even if you choose to do otherwise.
+Spousal support is based on the realistic potential to earn income even if you choose to do otherwise.